How To Get Rich From Stocks (How To Get Rich In The Stock Market)

 If you invest 10 000 annually for 30 years with a 10% return, you get this graph:

-During the period, you managed to save 300 000, and your wealth grows to about 1.8 million.
+During the period, you managed to save 300 000, and your wealth grew to about 1.8 million.

 But what happens if you don’t manage to save in the early years?
 Perhaps you have kids and are paying off the mortgage on the house.

-But you are lucky, the market is in a roaring bull market, and you manage to get a 12% return in the last 20 years, not 10%.
+But you are lucky; the market is in a roaring bull market, and you get a 12% return in the last 20 years, not 10%.
 How do you fare compared to the example above?

-The blue bars are the first example, and the red bars are the second example where you save most of the capital during the last 20 years.
+The blue bars are the first example, and the red bars are the second, where you save most of the capital during the last 20 years.